 The next step is the interview itself.
 Many salon owners fall apart at this point.
 They’re not sure what to ask, or how much they should talk.

-What you need to do: During the interview, you need to let your applicants do eighty percent of the talking.
+During the interview, you need to let your applicants do eighty per cent of the talking.
 They already know what the job entails from the job description you’ve provided, so now it’s your turn to learn as much as possible about them.